-The Triumph marque looked dead in the water in 1983, when the once-famous firm went into receivership.
-If it was to survive, it needed a saviour - and fast!
+In \’83, Triumph looked dead in the water.
+Finally, the once-famous firm went into receivership.
+If it was to survive, it needed a saviour – and fast!
 Up to the plate strode multi-millionaire building magnate, John Bloor.
 A new HQ was set up in Hinckley, England.
-Which was actually quite close to the original Triumph factory - in Meriden, Birmingham.
-For the next eight years - behind walls of secrecy - Bloor and his colleagues planned a new range of Triumphs.
+That was not a million miles away from the original Triumph factory – in Meriden, Birmingham.
+For the next eight years, Bloor and his colleagues planned a new range of Triumphs.
+One of them would be the Speed Triple.
 Throwing off the shackles of the wilderness years, the new bikes would be modern marvels of engineering.
-There would also, though, be designer references to Triumph's glory days.
+There would also, though, be design references to Triumph\’s glory days.

-In '91, six new Triumphs rolled into the showrooms.
+In \’91, six new Triumphs rolled into the showrooms.
 The parallel twins of yore were no more.
-Instead, there were three- and four-cylinder engines - complete with double overhead camshafts, and water-cooling.
+Now, three- and four-cylinder engines were the norm – complete with double overhead camshafts and water-cooling.
 Stylistically, a sea change had occurred.
-The new machines were every bit as slick and futuristic as their Japanese counterparts.
-Indeed, suspension and brakes on the new bikes were manufactured in Japan.
-Notwithstanding, they were welcomed into the bosom of the 'Brit Bike' family with open arms.
-No doubt, there were a few 'dyed-in-the-wool' riders with reservations.
-Overall, though, a new generation of bikers was just glad to have one of the great British brand-names back in the mix.
+The new \’British\’ bikes were as futuristically slick as their Far Eastern counterparts.
+Indeed, their suspension and brakes had been made in Japan.
+Notwithstanding, they were clutched to the \’Brit Bike\’ bosom with eager arms.
+Whilst there were reservations amongst dyed-in-the-wool riders, a new breed of bikers was just glad to have a British brand-name back in motorcycling\’s mix.